Whistler, Canada Jet Charters

 Ski the slopes bike the terrain, hit the links, and enjoy luxury amenities at this open year-round, world-class Canadian resort.

-Plan Your Trip to Whistler
+Plan Your Trip to Whistler by Private Jet

 If urgent, call us 24x7 at (888) 593-9066

-Private Jet Charter Flights to/from Whistler
+Whistler Private Jet Charter Flights

 Take in the beauty of British Columbia’s Coast Mountains when you visit this world-renowned resort town.
 Surrounded by dramatic peaks, clear freshwater lakes, and all the luxury amenities you could wish for, Whistler attracts people of all ages to ski, snowboard, bike, hike, golf, and paddle on its magical terrain.
 Hitch a ride on the Peak 2 Peak gondola between Whistler and Blackcomb mountains to get a 360 view of the breathtaking landscape.
 Enjoy an après-ski beverage or grab a bite in Whistler’s pedestrian-only village, and see where the 2010 Olympics were held.
-Read more about private jet charter flights in Whistler
+Read more about our private jet charter flights in Whistler.

 The largest and most known ski resort town in Canada, Whistler is located on the Coast Mountain range of British Columbia, 75 miles north of Vancouver on the Sea to Sky Highway.
 Originally named London Mountain, the original ski area was developed by a group of businessmen in the early-1960s with the hopes that the 1968 Olympics would be hosted there.
 The area was later named Whistler after the ground-dwelling rodent known as a marmot, which makes a high-pitched whistling noise to communicate.
 The resort has since grown to include two peaks, Blackcomb Mountain, on the north end, and Whistler, on the south, which encompass 8,000 acres of terrain.
 Whistler has grown exponentially over the years, and even more since it co-hosted the Vancouver Olympics in 2010.
 The town now encompasses an area of 96.13 square miles, with a number of residential villages featuring large chalets and homes, used both seasonally and year-round.
 They are connected by a chain of lakes and paved trails, used by visitors, residents and the large number of young people who come from all over the world to work in Whistler.